salesforce/mt-dynamo/README.md

 ## Backlog

-- Additional support for the remainder of the api for all 3 impls.
+- Additional support for the remainder of the API for all 3 impls.
 - Add support for updateTable with table definition invalidation and/or cache timeouts.
 - Add support for choosing using `LSI` when there is a `GSI` with matching key schema data types.